Skip to content

 Here’s what is happening:

 When we burn fossil fuels, carbon pollution stays in the atmosphere, acting like a blanket and trapping in heat.
-Today, there is so much carbon pollution in the atmosphere that it’s causing obvious changes in the weather.
+Today, there is so much carbon pollution in the atmosphere that it’s causing obvious changes in our weather trends over time.

 There is near complete consensus on this among climate scientists, with over 99% of scientists agreeing that humans are causing climate change.